Picatout/metal_detector/readme.md

 description
 -----------
+  The **PIC10F322** is clocked by an external crystal oscillator for stability.
+The chosen oscillator frequency is 14.3181Mhz (available on hand, any value up to
+ 16Mhz is good).

   The Colpitts oscillator use a 6" coil as detector.
 The oscillator output is sent to **T0CKI** input of PIC10F322 and **TIMER0** count the number of oscillator cycles during a fixed lapse of 32 msec.
 This 32 msec period is determined by TIMER2 which is used as period counter for the **PWM1** audio generator.
 The alarm audio tone